elioamicarelli/about-insiders-analytics/index.md

 ## Insiders Analytics

 Welcome!
-Insiders Analytics provides free analyses and alarms on insiders´ sales and purchases based on data reported by the US Security and Exchange Commission (SEC).
+Insiders Analytics provides free analyses and alarms on insiders´ trading based on data reported by the US Security and Exchange Commission (SEC).

 Don't miss daily reports and bi-weekly analyses [shipped on twitter @insidersanalyt1](https://twitter.com/insidersanalyt1).

-## Insiders Analytics
+## Insiders: Who are they and why you should keep an eye on them!

+Insider is a term describing a director or senior officer of a publicly traded company, as well as any person or entity, that beneficially owns more than 10% of a company's voting shares {1}.
+Insiders may happen to have access to information that has not been made available to the public and that could substantially impact the price of the company shares.

+Insiders are legally permitted to buy and sell shares of their company's stock, provided the transactions are registered and filed with the Securities and Exchange Commission (SEC).
+In order to mitigate the asymmetry of information between information known by insiders and the general public, insiders have to comply with strict disclosure requirements with regard to the sale or purchase of the shares of their company.

-• An insider is anyone owning more than 10% of a publicly traded company's voting shares
+An insider is anyone owning more than 10% of a publicly traded company's voting shares

 • Insider trading is when insiders buy or sell shares based on information not readily available to the public